Born March 16, 1961 in Calgary Alberta.

 Amazing Spider-man, 324.

-This periodical is one of a 5 issue Canadian series.
-The other issues are 1-2, 1990, Double Trouble occurring in Fredericton, 1-3, 1991, Hit and Run in Toronto, 1-4, 1992, Chaos In Calgary in Calgary and 1-5, 1993, Dead Ball in Montreal.
-The series was done in conjunction with the Canadian Association of Chiefs of Police and other participants.
+This is a 5 issue Canadian series done in conjunction with the Canadian Association of Chiefs of Police and other participants.
 In addition to the American writers and artists, Canadians Todd McFarlane, Jim Craig and the Day Brothers contributed to the covers, while Craig pencilled issues 1-3 to 1-5, and the Day Brothers inked issues 1-4 & 1-5.
-See CRAIG Jim, DAY Dan and DAY David.
 The series was also issued in French.
-Marvel Comics then reprinted the first for issues of the series under reprint editor Glen Herdling who was also the editor of the last 2 issues of the original series.
+Marvel Comics then reprinted the first four issues of the series under reprint editor Glen Herdling who was also the editor of the last 2 issues of the original series.
 All of the issues of this series were all published Feb.
 1993.
-None of the Canadian Associations were acknowledged.
+None of the Canadian Associations were acknowledged in these reprints.

 Batman 423, Sept.
 1988.
 DC Comics Inc.